pszabo891/keycloak-prefixed-attribute-importer/README.md

 1. **Copy the JAR**

-   Download the prebuilt JAR from the `releases` section or build it using the above instructions, then copy the JAR file to your Keycloak server's `providers` directory:
+   Download the prebuilt JAR from the [Releases](https://github.com/pszabo891/keycloak-prefixed-attribute-importer/releases) section or build it using the above instructions, then copy the JAR file to your Keycloak server's `providers` directory:

    ```
    cp target/prefixed-attribute-mapper-extension-1.0.0.jar /opt/keycloak/providers/